gandres42/holoocean-ros/README.md

 A Holoocean ROS2 wrapper built using the python API with multiagent support

 ## Setup
-1. Install holoocean using directions from the main repo
+1. Install holoocean python client using directions from the main repo

 2. Install requirements
 ```